 For additional details, select a driver above or select a division from the interactive Trefis split for Nike at the top of the page.

-Nike Footwear has four times greater market share but two times smaller the market than Nike Apparel
+Market share for Nike Footwear is four times greater but two times smaller that of Nike Apparel

 Nike branded footwear commands about 18.6% share in the $76 billion global sports footwear market.
 As the economy improves in the U.S. and Europe and demand increases in China and emerging markets, we expect this share to continue to rise.
 With aggressive marketing and innovation, Nike branded footwear has been able to capture a significant chunk of the global sports footwear market, which we expect to increase to $86 billion by the end of the Trefis forecast period.